 Citability schemas establish what you publish.
 These directly influence whether AI tools include your pages when generating answers about topics your content covers:

-- •Article and BlogPosting: signals editorial content.
-Applies to blog posts, news articles, and opinion pieces.
+- Article and BlogPosting: the primary citability signal for editorial content.
+Applies to blog posts, guides, and opinion pieces.
+The most broadly applicable citability schema type.

-- •BreadcrumbList: present in 47 percent of AI-cited pages per citation analysis.
-Signals site hierarchy and helps AI systems understand where a page sits within a site's overall structure.
+- BreadcrumbList: present in 15–20 percent of AI-cited pages (ChatGPT Search and Google AI Mode respectively, per Semrush's 2025 AI search study).
+Signals site hierarchy and helps AI systems understand where a page sits within a site's structure.

 Group 3: Entity clarity